DynamoDB deserves a real ORM

 });

-// Exact match - returns Invoice[]
+// Exact match — narrows to Invoice[]

 const invoices = await Customer.query(customerId, {